 Ultrarunners have very specific requirements when it comes to choosing which GPS running watch to buy.
-Because of these requirements, and the fact that the two best brands for this niche are Garmin and Suunto, my list of the best GPS watches for ultrarunning is small.
-Who ever needed too much choice anyway?
+Because of these requirements, and the fact that the 3 best brands for this niche are Garmin, Suunto, and Coros, my list of the best GPS watches for ultrarunning is small.
+Whoever needed too much choice anyway?
 Listed below are the features that ultrarunning watches should ideally have, to make them worthy of being a long term investment:

 - a very long battery life to be able to track vast distances over many hours, sometimes even days.
 There’s nothing worse than having your watch die on you in the middle of an ultra race.